microsoft/azuredevopslabs/labs/vsts/pul/agile/readme.md

     ![](images/084.png)

 1. Return to the **Columns** tab and select **QA Approved**.
 A lag often exists between when work gets moved into a column and when work starts.
 To counter that lag and reveal the actual state of work in progress, you can turn on split columns.
 When split, each column contains two sub-columns: **Doing** and **Done**.
-Split columns let your team to implement a pull model.
+Split columns let your team  implement a pull model.
 Without split columns, teams push work forward, to signal that they've completed their stage of work.
 However, pushing it to the next stage doesn't necessarily mean that a team member immediately starts work on that item.
 Check **Split column into doing and done** to create two separate columns for this.

     ![](images/085.png)

-1. As your team updates the status of work as it progresses from one stage to the next, it helps that they agree on what "done" means.
+1. As your team updates the status of work as it progresses from one stage to the next, it helps that they agree on what **done** means.
 By specifying the **Definition of done** criteria for each Kanban column, you help share the essential tasks to complete before moving an item into a downstream stage.
 Add a **Definition of done** using markdown, such as **"Passes **all** tests."**.
 Click **Save**.

     ![](images/086.png)